fabric8io/ipaas-quickstarts/ReadMe.md

 #### Building docker images

-The docker images can be buily by using the `f8-build` maven profile:
+The docker images can be build by using the `f8-build` maven profile:

     mvn -Pf8-build